MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: : Motivation and Intuition

 \subsection{Intuition}

 The basic idea behind {\papername} is to introduce constraints on the invariance of embedding via a new loss function.
-Our overall objective is to maximize the mutual information $I(\tilde{\bf Z}; {\bf Z} )$ between the augmented embedding $\tilde{\bf Z}$ and the embedding without the augmentation $\bf Z$ and mutual information $I(\tilde{\bf Z}; {\bf Z}_k^* )$ between $\tilde{\bf Z}$ and some invariant feature ${\bf Z}_k^* $ extracted from $\bf X$ using a mapper ensuring a known invariance to the desired transformation.
+Our overall objective is to maximize the mutual information $I(\tilde{\bf Z}; {\bf Z} )$ between the augmented embedding $\tilde{\bf Z}$ and the embedding without the augmentation $\bf Z$ and to maximize the mutual information $I(\tilde{\bf Z}; {\bf Z}_k^* )$ between $\tilde{\bf Z}$ and some invariant feature ${\bf Z}_k^* $ extracted from $\bf X$ using a mapper that ensures a known invariance to the desired~transformation.

-\subsubsection{Measuring dependencies between embeddings of non-augmented and augmented data}
+\subsubsection{Measuring Dependencies between Embeddings of Non-Augmented and Augmented~Data}

-: In the first case, one can decompose the mutual information as:
+{\bf {Upper bound} on mutual information}: In the first case, one can decompose the mutual information as